mac-comp128/128-hw0/README.md

 The goal of this homework is to make sure that your development environment is setup correctly and that you can submit an assignment.
 You will correct a simple class that has one method.
 Given an array of integers, the method returns a new array containing the subset of integers that are larger than all integers to their right in the original array.
 The other elements should be set to zero.
+If duplicate values exist, a number is not larger than itself.

-For example, if the method is passed the array {13, 3, 8, 5, 4, 7} it should return a new array of {13, 0, 8, 0, 0, 7}.
+For example, if the method is passed the array {13, 13, 3, 8, 5, 4, 7} it should return a new array of {0, 13, 0, 8, 0, 0, 7}.

 ### Run the test and write more

 1. Run the test.
-Right click on the class name ArrayOrderingTest.
-Select Run -> ArrayOrderingTest.
+Click on the Test tab in VS Code and run all the tests is the ArrayOrderingTest class.
-2. IntellIj will run the test, but it will fail.
-Each test has an orange exclamation points and error messages appear in the console when they are complete.
+2. VS Code will run the test, but it will fail.
 3. The existing test is pretty simple, it just tests whether you have modified our starting code.
 Write a few more tests thinking carefully about potential edge cases in the input array.

 ### Complete the Algorithm.

 1. Open ArrayOrdering.java
 2. Fix the line marked "TODO" in ArrayOrdering.java.
-3. Rerun the unit test AreaTest.java.
-Look for a green "OK" next to each test.
+3. Rerun the unit tests.
+Look for a pass next to each test.
 4. If (unit tests do not pass) goto step 2.

 ### Update the Readme